marchcarax/Portfolio-stats/README.md

 Main tools I use for Portfolio analysis and optimization.
 Remember to keep a history of your portfolio performance by saving the output.txt and pdf in other folders.

-For a quick glance at a ticker fundamental data, run fundamental_anal.py
+For a quick glance at a ticker fundamental data, run fanal_main.py and put the Stock Ticker to analyze.

 Will update in the future with strategies of how to use these tools and how to add/take exposure from the market